 November is Academic Writing Month #AcWriMo at Methodspace!
-The theme of week five is: Publishing and Presenting.
+This post was part of the 2017 #AcWriMo series.
+The theme of week five was: Publishing and Presenting.

 You write about your ideas, research, and findings.
 But sometimes you also need to present your research.
 Presentations might include conferences or meetings of professional societies, in face-to-face or online settings.
 How can you approach such presentations with confidence, and communicate successfully?